Undetermined states: how to find them and their applications: Applications of undetermined states in quantum cryptography

+Here we demonstrate that the undetermined states can save the security of the HBB protocol with any other further modification.
 The essential weakness of the original protocol lies in the changeless state prepared in the distribution phase.
 To rescue its security, the QSS protocol can be modified as follows.
-In the preparation phase of each round, one of the logic states of $[[3,1,1]]$ stabilizer code, which are $| \psi_{0} \rangle=\frac{1}{\sqrt{2}}(| 0 \rangle^{\otimes3}+| 1 \rangle^{\otimes3})$ and $| \psi_{1} \rangle=\frac{1}{\sqrt{2}}(| 0 \rangle^{\otimes3}-| 1 \rangle^{\otimes3})$, are initially prepared with equal probability.
+In the preparation phase of each round, one of the logic states of $[[3,1,1]]$ stabilizer code, which are $|\psi_{0}\rangle=\frac{1}{\sqrt{2} }(|0\rangle^{\otimes3}+|1\rangle^{\otimes3})$ and $|\psi_{1}\rangle=\frac {1}{\sqrt{2}}(|0\rangle^{\otimes3}-|1\rangle^{\otimes3})$, are initially prepared with equal probability.
 Then two qubits of the prepared three-qubit state are sent to the receivers.
 In the revealing phase, Alice announces which state is prepared after she ensures that Bob and Charlie have exchanged their measurement outcomes.
 The proof of security is analogue to the impossibility of the secure quantum bit commitment as addressed above \cite{qbc}.
-Essentially, the two-qubit density matrices of the states $| \psi_{0} \rangle$ and $| \psi_{1} \rangle$ are always the same.
-Since these two GHZ states with the same two-qubit density matrices are randomly distributed, the undetermined states can prevent an eavesdropper from gaining any information.
-Therefore,\thinspace even with ancilla qubits, it is impossible for the dishonest Charlie to perform any operation on intercepted qubits to discriminate between the states $| \psi_{0} \rangle$ and $| \psi_{1} \rangle$.
+Essentially, the states $|\psi_{0}\rangle$ and $|\psi_{1}\rangle$, which are randomly distributed, are 1-undetermined.
+It is impossible for Bob and Charlie to discriminate $|\psi_{0}\rangle$ and $|\psi_{1}\rangle$ from their two-qubit density matrices.
+That is, the undeterminedness as the physics principle prevents a successful eavesdropping.
 In this condition, any forge can be regarded as random guess, which can be detected at the checking phase with half probability.
 Therefore, the modified quantum secret sharing scheme is unconditionally secure.

-Furthermore, the modified QSS scheme can generalized as follows.
-Let the honest sender distributes at most $n-D$ qubits of any of the $n$-qubit $D$-undetermined entangled states to $m$ receivers.
+Furthermore, the HBB protocol be generalized as follows. (i) In the distribution phase, the dealer can prepare one of the $n$-qubit states in the$\ D_{u}$-set and then distrbutes $n-D$ qubits each into $n-D$ receivers. (ii) In the revealing phase, $n-D$ of $n$\ receivers discuss their outcomes of the local measurements before sender's announcement on state preparation and the local measurement.

+The security of the above QSS\ protocols is gauranteed by the undetermineness of the elements in the$\ D_{u}$-set.
 As a result, even intercepting all delivered qubits, any dishonest receiver cannot determine which states are distributed.
 Using the protocol similar to the above modified protocol, the correlation embedded in quantum entanglement can exploited for secret sharing.
+For example, as pointed out, for any graph-state-based QSS scheme for classical bits \cite{cc} cannot be secure, if only one element of the $D_{u} $-set or $D_{c}^{\prime}$-set is determinstically prepared \cite{cjp}.